awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 [TODO: insert install commands]
 ```
 #### Verify GStreamer Installation
-Running the following command should now display information on the kvssink plugin:
+Run the following command to display the GStreamer version to confirm the installation was successful:
 ```
-gst-inspect-1.0 kvssink
+gst-launch-1.0 --gst-version
 ```
-If the build failed or GST_PLUGIN_PATH is not properly set, you may instead see the following output:<br>
-`No such element or plugin kvssink`

 <br>